United Nations fails to agree landmark arms-trade treaty

 U.N.
 Secretary-General Ban Ki-moon expressed disappointment the meetings were inconclusive but was encouraged U.N. members will continue pursuing "this noble goal."

+"The conference's inability to conclude its work on this much-awaited ATT, despite years of effort of member states and civil society from many countries, is a setback," Ban said.

-"There is already considerable common ground and states can build on the hard work that has been done during these negotiations," he said.
+"There is already considerable common ground and states can build on the hard work that has been done during these negotiations," he added.

 POLITICAL COURAGE

-Note: (This story has been corrected to add a missing attribution to a quote in the 11th paragraph)